286897655/trace-out/README.md

 ```
 --

 `$while (condition)` - print iteration conditions of the while loop.
-Automatically adds and removes indentation to the output.
+Automatically shifts indentation of the output.

 Example: